Number 1, 2014

 Unfortunately, applications received after that date cannot be accepted.

 If you already have an Access Plan that covers exams, you don’t need to do anything.
 We will write to you in the week before exams start to confirm your alternative arrangements.

-If you do not have an Access Plan, you need to see a Disability Advisor (DA) before 4th of October.
-You will need to provide documentation of your disability - this can be a letter from your treating professional, or they can complete the Disability Verification Form 2011 (DOC 596KB).
+If you do not have an Access Plan, you need to see a Disability Advisor (DA) before 20th May.
+You will need to provide documentation of your disability - this can be a letter from your treating professional, or they can complete the Disability Verification Form 2011.

 If you are unable to get an appointment with a DA, you can also see a counsellor or a doctor in Health, Counselling & Disability Services to negotiate alternative arrangements for exams.
-Phone 8201 2118 for to make an appointment.
+Phone 8201 2118 to make an appointment.

 If you have exams at another university, you MUST negotiate alternate arrangements with the Disability Service at that university.